cole-st-john/vscode-sigmaxim-smartassembly/README.md

 Visual Studio Code plugin that adds comprehensive support for creating and managing PTC Creo automations with SIGMAXIM Rules-Perfect solutions.

+## NO LONGER MAINTAINED

+> Following my leaving Sigmaxim Inc. in Feb 2024, and given the proprietary nature of the language, I will no longer be actively maintaining this repo.
+Please reach out if you would like help forking it and continuing development. - Cole St John

 ## Automation with SIGMAXIM SMARTASSEMBLY in CREO Parametric
 ![Automation](images/automation.gif)